suraj480/react_hooks_practice/README.md

 What is useRef and why it is used?
 The useRef Hook allows you to persist values between renders.
 It can be used to store a mutable value that does not cause a re-render when updated.
 It can be used to access a DOM element directly.

+# Custom hook
+A custom hook in React is a JavaScript function whose name starts with use and that may call other hooks.
+Custom hooks are a great way to encapsulate and reuse stateful logic between components.